KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 [Fedora Linux's Atomic Desktops](https://fedoraproject.org/atomic-desktops/) originally followed a naming scheme based on [minerals.](https://fedoraproject.org/kinoite/) Bazzite is a mineral that is known for being strong, lightweight, and is colored [blue](https://universal-blue.org/).

+## Who is Bazzite for?

+- Individuals who desire a desktop operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance involved in comparison to other desktop Linux operating systems.
+- Individuals who want a controller-friendly experience for couch PC gaming.
+- Individuals who own a [Handheld PC](../Handheld_and_HTPC_edition/Handheld_Wiki/index.md) and would prefer a SteamOS-like experience.
+- Individuals who own a Steam Deck and feel limited by SteamOS and/or also want desire newer system packages or alternate desktop enviornments.

 ## What is the difference between SteamOS and Bazzite?

 Bazzite originally was developed for the Steam Deck targeting users who used their Steam Deck as their primary PC.
 Bazzite is a collection of custom Fedora Atomic Desktop images (with the power of [libostree](https://ostreedev.github.io/ostree/)) built with Universal Blue's tooling (with the power of [OCI](https://opencontainers.org/about/overview/)) as opposed to using an [Arch Linux](https://archlinux.org/) base with A/B updates utilizing [RAUC](https://github.com/rauc/rauc).
 The main advantages of Bazzite versus SteamOS is receiving system packages in updates at a much faster rate and a choice of an alternative desktop environment.